infimalabs/space/A15/README.md

 baseline scale of $`\epsilon_\delta = 2^{-6}`$ (`-scale=1/64`) generally
 provides a practical balance for human-scale interactions, offering high precision (approximately 1.5 mm basic unit width $`N_1`$, see
-<a href="#subsubsec-apps-measurement,subsubsec-notes-figures"
+<a href="#subsubsec-apps-measurement" data-reference-type="ref+Label"
-data-reference-type="ref+Label"
+data-reference="subsubsec-apps-measurement">4.1.2</a> and
-data-reference="subsubsec-apps-measurement,subsubsec-notes-figures">[subsubsec-apps-measurement,subsubsec-notes-figures]</a>)
+<a href="#subsubsec-notes-figures" data-reference-type="ref+Label"
-while ensuring exact floating-point representability relative to the internal grid for typical configurations.
+data-reference="subsubsec-notes-figures">5.2.7</a>) while ensuring exact floating-point representability relative to the internal grid for typical configurations.
 Users are strongly encouraged to employ the `-bars` analysis feature
 (<a href="#subsec-stability-validation" data-reference-type="ref+Label"
 data-reference="subsec-stability-validation">2.4</a>) to explicitly
 verify the stability ($`\epsilon_\Delta = 0`$) of any custom